 Year 2 has two classes - 2P (Mrs Preston) and 2M (Miss May).
 Please make us aware of any concerns you may have regarding your child’s homework, behaviour or learning.

 Do NOT wait until parents evenings if you are worried, we are here to help you and your child.

 - Write a note in your child’s home/school journal.
 Please remind your child to show the note to their teacher

 If you are having to self-isolate at home, please click here to visit our dedicated home learning page to access resources to keep you busy.

 The Curriculum - What will my child do in Year 2?

-Year 2 have PE on a Monday and Wednesday.
+Year 2 have PE on a Tuesday and Wednesday (Autumn term).

 Click here to view a suggested reading list for children in Year 2.

 Each week homework will be given out on a Thursday and returned the following Tuesday.